For some reason, the Parmelees often served as

 worship services and to maintain the drum at his

-On a 1994 trip to Clinton, Conn. [once part of
+On a 1994 trip to Clinton, Conn. [formerly

-Killingworth], I was told that as late as the
+Killingworth], I was told that one of his

-1980s one of his descendants was a bell ringer at
+descendants was a bell ringer at the

 |